-I found out later that he was a bad humor, because he had been expecting another week on over time.
-The fact that I was recruited and dispatched so quickly did not suit his plan.
+I found out later that he was a bad humor, because he had been expecting another week on over time (time and ½) The fact that I was recruited and dispatched so quickly did not suit his plans.

 He brought me to the mess hall for lunch, after which we drove down to the dock from where I would pick up the rest of the team when the boat came in at 4:30 PM.

 He then showed me where I would live for the next six weeks.